cihangelerli/dirt-touch/readme.md

 The launcher shall be implemented entirely using **Pygame**.

+requirements to install can be found in requirements.txt

 Reasons:

 - No Qt, No Electron, No browser UI, No HTML frontend.